 UT Tyler Department of Electrical Engineering

-At the time a student completes the degree requirements and graduates with a bachelor of science in electrical engineering from The University of Texas at Tyler, the student will:
+At the time a student completes the degree requirements and graduates with a bachelor of science in electrical engineering from The University of Texas at Tyler, the student will possess:

-- Have the ability to apply knowledge of the fundamentals of mathematics, science and engineering.
+- The ability to apply knowledge of the fundamentals of mathematics, science and engineering.

 Fundamentals of mathematics include algebra, trigonometry, differential and integral calculus, and differential equations.
 Fundamentals of science include general chemistry (atomic structure, chemical formulas and composition, compounds, chemical reactions, gas laws and kinetics) and physics (kinematics, electrostatics, magnetism, conservation laws for mass and energy, heat, wave phenomena and quantum physics).
 Fundamentals of engineering denote engineering design and problem-solving processes.

-- Have the ability to use modern engineering tools and techniques in the practice of electrical engineering.
+- The ability to use modern engineering tools and techniques in the practice of electrical engineering.

 Modern engineering tools and techniques include equipment (e.g., oscilloscopes, logic analyzers, digital computers); computer programs (e.g., PSpice); and programming languages (e.g., C++).

-- Have the ability to analyze electrical circuits, devices and systems.
+- The ability to analyze electrical circuits, devices and systems.

 Circuits, devices and systems encompass electrical networks and electronic networks from small-scale (e.g., electronic components) to large-scale (e.g, power systems).
 Analyze means to determine the electrical behavior of an electrical or electronic network by experimental methods (measurements of actual circuits), simulation methods (model-building, numerical simulation methods, use of simulation software) or theoretical methods (involving Kirchhoff's laws; linear superposition; phasor, Laplace, Fourier and z-transforms).

-- Have the ability to design electrical circuits, devices and systems to meet application requirements.
+- The ability to design electrical circuits, devices and systems to meet application requirements.

 Design includes all phases of the creation of circuits, devices and systems to satisfy needs.
 Included within the scope of design are identifying and choosing solutions; modeling and simulation; detailed definition; and test and validation.
 Application requirements include basic functionality, environmental specifications (e.g., operating temperature range, operating supply-voltage range, ability to withstand shock and vibration), packaging constraints (e.g., size, weight), manufacturability, reliability and cost.

-- Have the ability to design and conduct experiments, and analyze and interpret experimental results.
+- The ability to design and conduct experiments, and analyze and interpret experimental results.

 Experiments are controlled trials to study effects, establish hypotheses or verify that equipment meets stated specifications.
 To design experiments encompasses the selection of control variables, variables to measure, measurement instruments and procedures.
 To conduct experiments is to carry out their procedures.
 To analyze and interpret experiments involves data reduction using appropriate graphical methods and/or numerical methods (e.g., regression, statistical techniques) to draw conclusions.

-- Have the ability to identify, formulate and solve problems in the practice of electrical engineering using appropriate theoretical and experimental methods.
+- The ability to identify, formulate and solve problems in the practice of electrical engineering using appropriate theoretical and experimental methods.

 Problems are engineering tasks requiring design, investigation, analysis or experimentation.
 To identify a problem is to define the task (what needs to be done and why must it be done).
 To formulate a problem means to put it in a form for solution; to solve a problem is to carry out the task and verify the results.

-- Have effective written, visual and oral communication skills.
+- Effective written, visual and oral communication skills.

 Written communication skills involve the drafting of documents (technical and non-technical) commonly encountered in engineering (e.g., lab reports; business letters; project proposals; peer-reviewed articles; specifications; test procedures; users' manuals).
 Visual communication skills involve conveying information by use of graphics, images and video.
 Oral communication skills involve the ability to communicate clearly through hearing and speaking in standard English.

-- Possess an educational background to understand the global context in which engineering is practiced, including:
+- An educational background to understand the global context in which engineering is practiced, including:

 - Knowledge of contemporary issues related to science and engineering.